Fort Apache (hostile place)

 Fort Apache is, metaphorically, a building, complex, or defensive site providing shelter from hostile action in the form of crime (in police and crime drama) or native insurrection or enemy attack (in John Ford movies).

-The metaphor is now used by military and police to refer to a post which is beset or besieged.
+The metaphor is used by military and police to refer to a post which is beset or besieged.
 Recent examples may be found in Afghanistan and Iraq.